 Don’t start a new diet without consulting with your physician first.
 If you’re on a special diet, be sure to speak with your dentist about the types of foods you should be eating that comply with your diet and can also optimize your oral health.

 The ADA recommends using a soft-bristled toothbrush with a head that is ergonomically proportioned to the inside of your mouth.
 You can effectively brush your teeth with either a manual toothbrush or an electric one.
 However, the rapid movements of motorized versions may be more effective at removing plaque from your teeth and gum line.

 If you have questions about which toothbrush is best for you, speak with your dentist about it at your next visit.
 He or she may recommend an electric brush with an oscillating head or a brush that includes a timer to let you know how long to brush.

 Are there any special instructions I need to follow after seeing Dr. Stroumpos?

 Based on the results of your dental check-up, your general dentist may recommend that you return for treatment or follow a special at-home oral care plan.
 You may also be referred to a dental specialist for treatment of advanced oral health conditions.

 Together, we can maintain healthy teeth and gums for a smile that’ll last a lifetime.
 From routine check-ups to root canal therapy, Dr. Stroumpos provides quality, comprehensive care for patients both young and old.

 Ready to schedule your free consultation?
-For patients in Webster or Dickinson, contact (281) 286-3838 or you can reach our office in Pasadena, TX at (832) 834-3616.
+For patients in Webster or Dickinson, contact (281) 286-3838 to reach our office.
 We look forward to helping you maintain your stunning smile.